derekargueta/Projects/README.md

 Graph
 --------

-**Graph from links** - Create a program that will create a graph or network from a series of links.
+**1) Graph from links** - Create a program that will create a graph or network from a series of links.
   - [ ] Go
   - [ ] Java
   - [ ] Rust